-I followed a Cooking Light recipe for these treats.
+I followed a Cooking Light recipe for these butterscotch blondies bars.
 My only addition was to include a generous handful of butterscotch chips for a bit of texture.
 I loved the chips but if you don’t have any at home, make these anyway because the sweet, chewy bites of these blondies is not to be missed.
 The butterscotch flavor comes from the butter along with the brown sugar.
 Let the butter brown slightly then incorporate the other ingredients.
 Yes, it is a lot of sugar—even more sugar than flour—but go with it.
 And don’t skimp on the butter either!

 My batch of butterscotch blondies is gone but I may make them again for a school function this week.
 The parents and kids alike will love this dessert!
 This recipe for Butterscotch Blondies will become one of your most requested treats.
 Made in a 9 x 13 pan, these blondies can be cut into squares or bars and will feed a crowd.Print